 Concrete slabs can crack, especially when they’re exposed to freezing temperatures.
 While concrete is strong, even the smallest crack will let moisture into your living space.
 Plus, crack repairs can be costly.
 You’ll want to contact a professional for slab foundation repairs because this area of your home isn’t something you should try to fix on your own.
 Another downside is that concrete slabs don’t have a crawlspace, so they don’t give homeowners any extra storage space.
-Furthermore, utilities—such as the air conditioning, heating, and ventilation—must be stored inside the walls.
+Furthermore, utilities must be stored inside the walls, such as air conditioning, heating, and ventilation.

 An improperly built slab is incredibly difficult to access.
 This can be a big issue if you need to examine ductwork.
 You’ll also notice that, due to shifting soil, your flooring will be uneven.
 Additionally, slab foundations tend to experience more damage from earthquakes because one’s home sits with a single layer of concrete between it and the ground.